 Responding to ever-increasing calls for support from persecuted Christians

-By Wissam al-Saliby This week, the General Secretary of the All Africa Baptist Fellowship, a regional arm of the Baptist World Alliance in Africa, contacted me with news that 27 Baptist churches in Niger have been closed following violence by radical Islamists.
-He shared that church members and pastors are now displaced and asked if 21Wilberforce could provide any support.
-Last week, Baptist …
+April 3, 2025 By Wissam al-Saliby The General Secretary of the All Africa Baptist Fellowship, a regional arm of the Baptist World Alliance in Africa, recently contacted me with news that 27 Baptist churches in Niger have been closed following violence by radical Islamists.
+He shared that church members and pastors are now displaced and asked if 21Wilberforce could provide any support. …

 Syria’s Christians: What to Watch For